 The Finance and Accounts department prides itself on delivering professional, accurate, efficient and customer centric service to all stakeholders.
 In 2017, the Tourism Enhancement Fund (TEF) transitioned from a self-financing entity to a budget funded entity which resulted in several changes to the financial reporting framework as pointed out below:

 TEF Loan Programmes

-The Finance & Accounts department also has the responsibility of monitoring the TEF loan programmes offered through the EXIM Bank and the JN Small Business Loans.
-The programme with JN Small Business started in 2007 and has offered 5 loan products to sub-borrowers, EXIM started in 2016 and offers 2 financing arrangements.
+The Finance & Accounts department also has the responsibility of monitoring the TEF loan programmes offered through the National Export-Import Bank of Jamaica (EXIM Bank) and the Jamaica National Small Business Loans (JNSBL).
+The programme with Jamaica National Small Business Loan (JNSBL) started in 2007 and has offered 5 loan products to sub-borrowers, while EXIM started in 2016 and offers 2 financing arrangements.

 TEF Loan Programme

 This department since TEF’s inception, has the responsibility of disbursing project funding to the respective partners.
 Project funding is reported by resort area and according to the programmes of the Government of Jamaica.